rosesori/Member-Attendance-and-Points-Tracking-Mobile-Application/README.md

-# Attendance and Member-point tracking Mobile Application
+# Member Attendance and Points Tracking Mobile Application
+# ABOUT

 **Developers:** Leilani Wilkinson and Rose Soriano